bmw-ece-ntust/internship/docs/Exploring the Effectiveness of LLMs in Automated Logging Generation: An Empirical Study Paper Review.md

   3. Prompt Construction and Contextual Information:
       - The framework explores the impact of different prompts and the inclusion of external programming contexts (e.g., code comments and file-level contexts) on LLM performance.
       - This is to determine how these factors influence the accuracy and completeness of generated logging statements.

+## Basic Concept
+The basic concept involves leveraging the natural language generation and programming language comprehension capabilities of LLMs to automatically generate logging statements.
+These statements are crucial for documenting software runtime behavior.
+The method emphasizes:
+- Generating complete logging statements (including logging levels, variables, and texts)
+- Evaluating the generalization capabilities of LLMs when exposed to unseen code.

+## Performance Metrics
+The paper uses several performance metrics to evaluate the effectiveness and generalization capabilities of the LLMs:
+1. Logging Levels:
+   - Level Accuracy (L-ACC): Measures the percentage of correctly predicted logging levels.
+   - Average Ordinal Distance Score (AOD): Considers the ordinal distance between predicted and actual logging levels, penalizing predictions that are further from the actual level.
+2. Logging Variables:
+   - Precision: The proportion of correctly predicted variables out of all predicted variables.
+   - Recall: The proportion of actual variables correctly predicted.
+   - F1 Score: The harmonic mean of precision and recall, providing a balanced measure.
+3. Logging Texts:
+   - BLEU (Bilingual Evaluation Understudy Score): Evaluates the n-gram similarity between generated and actual logging texts.
+   - ROUGE (Recall-Oriented Understudy for Gisting Evaluation): Measures the overlap of n-grams and longest common subsequences between generated and actual texts.
+   - Semantic Similarity: Uses code embedding models (like UniXcoder and OpenAI embedding) to calculate the semantic similarity between generated and actual logging texts.

+These metrics collectively provide a comprehensive evaluation of the LLMs' ability to generate accurate and meaningful logging statements, as well as their robustness when dealing with unseen code.